 How To Do Back Pain Massage

-Massage For Lower Back Pain
+For Lower Back Pain

 - Remember that all strokes should be slow, light, gentle and rhythmic, with lots of repetitions.
 Stand or kneel at the top of the thigh throughout.
 Start with your palms down on either side of the base of the spine (the tailbone or sacrum) about 5 cm (2 inches) away from the spine.
-Gently slide your hands up to the waist, fan them out to each side and pull down the sides of the torso, then back across the buttocks to the start position.
+Gently slide your hands up to the waist.
+Fan them out to each side and pull down the sides of the torso.
+Then back across the buttocks to the start position.
 Keep repeating the stroke without pausing.
 The upward movement is light, but the out and downward may be firmer.

 - Next, place palms down, with one hand on top of the other.
 Make slow, gentle circles all over the buttocks and lower back muscles from waist to tail bone.
 Keep your fingers flat, but relaxed, so that the light pressure comes from the heel and palm of the hand as you make circles, rather than from the fingers.
-Do not massage directly over the spine at any time – keep the circle movements on either side of the vertebrae all around the lower back.
+Do not massage directly over the spine at any time.
+Keep the circle movements on either side of the vertebrae all around the lower back.
 This stroke should be gentle and continuous so that it is warming and relaxing.

 - Now do a gentle, light-pressure thumbing stroke.
 Place each thumb on either side of the spine about 5 cm (2 inches) away from it.
 Make small circles, with the thumbs working together so that one makes clockwise circles while the other moves anti-clockwise.
-Gradually move from the base of the tailbone up to the waist, keeping your thumbs to the side of the spine, never directly on it.
+Gradually move from the base of the tailbone up to the waist.
+Keep your thumbs to the side of the spine, never directly on it.
 Repeat the stroke, working further out towards the hips each time.
 Keep the stroke light, but it can be firmer over areas of knotted muscle as long as they are not tender or sore.

 - Stand or kneel at one side and, reaching across the lower back, tuck the fingers of one hand, palm down, under the top of the thigh.
 Using firm fingers, pull the flesh back up towards the spine.
-As the first hand pulls upwards, tuck the other hand into the start position and repeat the movement, so one hand follows the other in a smooth, stroking motion.
+As the first hand pulls upwards, tuck the other hand into the start position and repeat the movement.
+So one hand follows the other in a smooth, stroking motion.
 Make sure the firm upwards pull lasts the length of the stroke from the side of the torso into the middle of the back.
 Work up both sides from hip to waist.

 - Place the first two fingers of one hand stiffly 5 cm (2 inches) apart on either side of the spine at the nape of the neck.
 Run them gently, slowly, with an even pressure, from the neck down to the tailbone.
 Repeat several times.
 Finish off by repeating step 1 again, or any of the steps that were particularly soothing to the back ache.
 If any of the strokes causes discomfort, stop immediately -this massage is for pleasure, not pain.
 Above are the steps for the lower back massage.

-Massage For Upper Back Pain
+For Upper Back Pain

 - Remember that all strokes should be slow, light, gentle and rhythmic, with lots of repetitions.
 Stand or kneel at the side throughout.
 Start with your palms down on either side of the lower spine about 5 cm (2 inches) away from it.
-Gently slide your hands up over the waist to the shoulders, fan them out to each side and pull down the sides of the torso across the hips to the start position.
+Gently slide your hands up over the waist to the shoulders.
+Fan them out to each side and pull down the sides of the torso across the hips to the start position.
 Keep repeating the stroke without pausing.
 The upward movement is light, but the out and downward may be firmer to stretch and pull flesh.

 - To release tension in the shoulders and relax the upper back, bend the arm of the person being massaged at the elbow and place the hand, palm up, on the lower back – this will make the shoulder bone jut out so that you can massage the muscles underneath it.
 Rest the elbow on your knee, so that it does not flop down, and bend over to knead, using thumbs only, under and around the projecting shoulder blade.
 Knead using deep, flicking, rhythmic thumb movements, followed by small thumb circles and finish with long, slow strokes the length of the shoulder blade using the sides of the thumbs.